-Our counselling service is just one of a number that Sporting Chance offers as an organisation.
-For those experiencing problems with addiction, our Residential Treatment Programme is frequently the most appropriate form of initial treatment.
-However, many of the existing and retired sports professionals who contact us do not identify with addictive behaviours but instead are experiencing emotional difficulties or going through changes in their life with which they are struggling to cope.
-For these individuals, a course of one-to-one counselling can be a highly effective form of therapy which can address a wide range of issues including bereavement, depression, anxiety and difficulties with transition (including those relating to sporting injury).
+Many of the existing and retired sports professionals who contact us are experiencing emotional difficulties or going through changes in their life with which they are struggling to cope.
+For these individuals, a course of one-to-one counselling can be highly effective and can address a wide range of issues including bereavement, depression, anxiety and difficulties with transition (including those relating to sporting injury).

 Additionally, clients may be experiencing problems arising from substance misuse or gambling, which are not necessarily addictive disorders and are more effectively addressed through a course of counselling.
 In some cases, our clients have identified their issues with addiction through a course of one-to-one counselling and subsequently enrolled on our Residential Treatment Programme; others who have completed the programme have found it beneficial to take up counselling sessions as a form of supplementary aftercare once they have completed their stay with us.

 Tony Adams says of his experience of one-to-one counselling:

 "I know how valuable seeing a counsellor is from my own experience.
 It was my path into recovery.
 I wanted a new life and couldn't share everything; some of it was too personal.
 I have always kept up one-to-one counselling."

 How One-to-One Counselling Works